JeeWeetje/iot-workshop/Commands.md

     }
     ```

 16. Select `Save`.
-The changed C# code will be recompiled immediately *Note: you can press 'save and run', this will actually run the function, but an empty test will passed (check out the 'Test' option to the right for more info)*
+The changed C# code will be recompiled immediately *Note: you can press 'save and run', this will actually run the function, but an empty test will be passed (check out the 'Test' option to the right for more info)*
 17. In the 'Logs' panel, just below 'Code', `verify the outcome` of the compilation

     ```